vega/vega-lite/site/docs/encoding.md

 : Ordinal data represents ranked order (1st, 2nd, ...) by which the data can be sorted.
 However, as opposed to quantitative data, there is no notion of *relative degree of difference* between them.
 For illustration, a "size" variable might have the following values `small`, `medium`, `large`, `extra-large`.
 We know that medium is larger than small and same for extra-large larger than large.
 However, we cannot claim that compare the magnitude of difference, for example, between (1) small and medium and (2) medium and large.

 Nominal
 : Nominal data, also known as categorical data, differentiates between values based only on their names or categories.
 For example, gender, nationality, music genre, names are all nominal data.
-Numbers maybe used to represent the variables but the number do not determines magnitude or ordering.
+Numbers maybe used to represent the variables but the number do not determine magnitude or ordering.
 For example, if a nominal variable contains three values 1, 2, and 3.
 We cannot claim that 1 is less than 2 nor 3.

-Note that data `type` here describes semantic of the data rather than primitive data types in programming language sense (`number`, `string`, etc.).
-The same primitive data type can have different type of measurement.
-For example, numeric data can represent quantitative, ordinal, or nominal data.

 | Property      | Type          | Description    |
 | :------------ |:-------------:| :------------- |
 | type          | String        | The encoded field's type of measurement.
 This can be either a full type name (`"quantitative"`, `"temporal"`, `"ordinal"`,  and `"nominal"`) or an initial character of the type name (`"Q"`, `"T"`, `"O"`, `"N"`).
 This property is case insensitive. |

+**Note**:
+Data `type` here describes semantic of the data rather than primitive data types in programming language sense (`number`, `string`, etc.).
+The same primitive data type can have different type of measurement.
+For example, numeric data can represent quantitative, ordinal, or nominal data.
 {:#inline}
 ### Field Transforms